CaveeJohnson/basewars2018/CONTRIBUTING.md

 ---------

-If you have any concerns about anything, feel free to contact [Q2F2](mailto:q2f2@hexahedron.pw) or [Ling](mailto:ling@hexahedron.pw).
+If you have any concerns about anything, feel free to contact [Q2F2](mailto:q2f2@hexahedron.pw).
-You can alternatively contact us via [Steam](http://steamcommunity.com/groups/hexahedronic) or [Discord](https://discord.gg/stdEJkF).

 ----

 ### The following are the legally binding terms

 *As a condition of providing a Contribution, you agree that:*
-- *You grant Hexahedron Studios a non-exclusive, irrevocable, royalty-free, worldwide license to make, use, sell, reproduce, modify, distribute (directly and indirectly), and publicly display and perform the Contribution, and any derivative works that Hexahedron Studios may make from the Contribution, under any intellectual property you own or have the right to license.*
+- *You grant asterum a non-exclusive, irrevocable, royalty-free, worldwide license to make, use, sell, reproduce, modify, distribute (directly and indirectly), and publicly display and perform the Contribution, and any derivative works that asterum may make from the Contribution, under any intellectual property you own or have the right to license.*
-- *You warrant and represent that the Contribution is your original creation, that you have the authority to grant this license to Hexahedron Studios, and that this license does not require the permission of any third party.
+- *You warrant and represent that the Contribution is your original creation, that you have the authority to grant this license to asterum, and that this license does not require the permission of any third party.
 Otherwise, you provide your Contribution "as is" without warranties.*